Singular valuations and the Hadwiger theorem on convex functions

 \subsection{The Hessian measures as integrals over the differential cycle}

 In this section we will show how the Hessian measures can be represented in terms of integrating certain differential forms over the differential cycle.
-We start with the following well known result. \begin{proposition} The forms
+The following result is well known.
+We include a proof for the convenience of the reader. \begin{proposition} The forms